Nitesh-Sen/Terraform_code/2023/Task2/REDME.md

     "Arn": "arn:aws:iam::4XXXXXXXXX5:user/nitesh"
 }
 ```
-**3. if you get this output then your credentials are working.**
+> if you get this output then your credentials are working.
-- Initialize the repository.
+**3. Initialize the repository.**
 ```
 terraform init
 ```